ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-gcs-ft.md

 In [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), the `ray.io/external-storage-namespace` annotation isn't set for the RayCluster.
 Therefore, KubeRay automatically injects the environment variable `RAY_external_storage_namespace` to all Ray Pods managed by the RayCluster with the RayCluster's UID as the external storage namespace by default.
+See [this section](kuberay-external-storage-namespace) to learn more about the annotation.

 ### Step 7: Kill the GCS process in the head Pod